 Measles and Rubella are two different viral diseases.
-Generally, Rubella causes milder infections than measles but results in severe birth defects.
+Generally, Rubella causes milder infections than measles but can cause serious birth defects if infection occurs during pregnancy.
 It is important to note that Rubella is not the same as measles.
-Though both diseases share the same characteristics including the red rash, they are distinct.
+Though both diseases share the same characteristics, including the red rash, they are distinct.
+These are caused by single-stranded RNA viruses belonging to different families.

 Find below the difference between Measles and Rubella.